BartoszT2omaszewski/catchem_ideas/README.md

 It uses bloc state management and firebase backend.

-For future I plan to add diffrent inputs like photos and videos or voice recordings.
+For future I plan to make it a little social app with groups for brainstorming.

-Also I want to make it a little social app with groups for brainstorming.
+Also I want to add different inputs like photos and videos or voice recordings for people to share.